hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ### Backwards compatibility

-Certain legacy behaviors were noted in [@RFC5936], with provisos that implementations may want to offer options to fallback to legacy behavior when interoperating with servers known not to support [@RFC5936].
+Certain legacy behaviors were noted in [@RFC5936], with provisions that implementations may want to offer options to fallback to legacy behavior when interoperating with servers known not to support [@RFC5936].
 For purposes of interoperability, IXFR and AXFR implementations may want to continue offering